sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 I'm at JST, which is UTF+09:00.

-### Do you have any commitments for the summer? (holidays/work/summer courses)
+### Do you have any commitments for the summer? (holidays/work/courses)

 No.

-### Why do you want to participate and why should Ruby on Rails choose you?
+### Why do you want to participate and why should Ruby org choose you?

 I need to participate GSoC because I have to earn money to live as a student.
-After GSoC, I want to keep contributing to Web Console and Ruby world (including Rails community).
+After GSoC, I want to keep contributing to Web Console and Ruby org (including Rails community).